 The landing page is the main page of your website that contains information that allows visitors to make decisions regarding the purchase of your products.
 A website can only consist of a landing page; it works as the main introductory element to your business through online channels.
 It should contain the business name, logo, call-to-action button, and a field that allows visitors to enter their emails.
 You should not rush the creation of the landing page because if it looks bad or dysfunctional, consumers will be easily turned away.

 A few years ago, mobile functionality may have not been a big deal.
 But nowadays, if your website isn’t mobile-friendly, you’ll be losing a lot of potential customers.
 According to many types of research, more than 50% of consumers use their mobile phones to purchase things online.
 The mobile functionality of your website also plays a role in SEO since search engines’ algorithms rank it higher because many visitors use their phones to search for a product or service.

 Choosing a Platform

 Once you’ve settled on the type of products you’re planning to sell and the method of obtaining them, you’re bound to start looking for a suitable platform where you could sell them.
 Beginners often look for the easiest platform they could start with, and while that isn’t exactly wrong, it has a lot of downsides.
 You won’t be able to stand out from the competition when you’re in a marketplace with thousands of other vendors who may be providing similar products to yours.
-If you want to avoid the hassle of building your platform, you can opt for ready-hosted eCommerce platforms, which are cheaper and easier to stand out in.
+If you want to avoid the hassle of building your platform, you can opt for ready-hosted eCommerce dropshipping businesses, which are affordable and easier to stand out in.

 E-commerce is dominating the world of marketing faster than people can react.
 It’s important for new eCommerce business owners to stay updated with the latest technique to ensure that they’re working at maximum efficiency.
 Avoid stretching your energy across too many elements and try focusing more on the critical building blocks that can help your business grow.